Angina is another word for heart-related chest pain. You may also feel pain in other parts of your body, such as:

 There are two types of angina: stable and unstable.

-There are several types of angina; stable angina occurs when you are exerting yourself physically or feeling considerable stress.
-Stable angina does not typically occur more frequently or worsen over time.
+Stable angina occurs predictably.
+It happens when you exert yourself physically or feel considerable stress.
+Stable angina doesn’t typically change in frequency and it doesn’t worsen over time.

 Angina symptoms include:

-- pain that radiates to extremities and/or back
+- pain that radiates to your upper extremities (usually on the left side) or back

 - shortness of breath

 It’s possible for stable angina to progress to unstable angina.
 If you have stable angina, be aware of any chest pains you feel even when at rest.
 Also watch for chest pains that last longer than they typically do or that simply feel different to you.
 If you take nitroglycerin, a medication that enhances blood flow, for relief during a stable angina attack, you may find the medicine doesn’t work during an unstable angina attack.

 You doctor will perform a physical exam that includes checking your blood pressure.
 They may use other tests to confirm unstable angina, such as: